Yizhuangzhou/FRAGTE/README.md

 	[MAG_Pairs_byTETRA.xls] the output fie of TETRA

 # Support
-If you need some other scripts and other materials, please contact me via zhouyizhuang3@163.com
+If you need some other scripts and other materials or encounter bugs, problems, or have any suggestions, please contact me via zhouyizhuang3@163.com